 The field of exercise science examines the relationships between physical activity and exercise on physical performance, health, and wellness.
 This includes studying acute responses and long-term adaptations in the human body, as influenced by physical movement.

-The Bachelor of Science degree in exercise science is consistent with American College of Sports Medicine standards and has emphasis areas in clinical exercise science and health fitness instruction.
+The Bachelor of Science degree in exercise science is consistent with American College of Sports Medicine standards and has three emphasis areas that align with professional goals: exercise physiology and sports performance; physical activity and health; and exercise science in health care.
 The program also offers students high-impact experiences through fieldwork and internship courses.

 Why Study Exercise Science at Grand Valley?

 - In this student-oriented, teaching-focused program, students will gain the knowledge and skills to promote and impact their health and that of society.

 - The program prepares students for entry into the workforce across a variety of health and sport-related professions and positions them for admission into a variety of health-related graduate schools.

 - Extensive high-impact experiences are offered in diverse settings from local to international locations.

 - Students learn using state-of-the-art equipment and instructional materials.

 - There are many opportunities to engage in research and scholarly activities with award-winning GVSU faculty members.

 This tool shows an overview of potential career opportunities for this major.
 Actual salaries, employment opportunities, and job titles may change over time.